 According to the Mayo Clinic, patients undergoing Mohs surgery face a number of risks, including scar formation at the site of tumor removal; larger than expected wound creation upon removal of the skin cancer; poor wound healing; excessive bleeding; infection; loss of nerve function; regrowth of the tumor; and cosmetic or functional deformities.
 IG-SRT is a radiotherapy-based treatment and no surgical intervention is required.

 While Mohs surgery is a relatively safe procedure for patients without comorbidities, risks do increase for patients with diabetes, high or low blood pressure, peripheral artery disease, lymphedema, and other conditions.
-In addition, patients taking blood thinners and other medications that affects the blood’s ability to coagulate may be at increased risk.
+In addition, patients taking blood thinners and other medications that affect the blood’s ability to coagulate may be at increased risk.

 The complications associated with Mohs surgery itself are very low, however risks are unique to each individual.

 The Mayo Clinic

 IG-SRT is an especially attractive treatment option for patients concerned with undergoing a surgical procedure or worried about the potential for disfigurement.